Creative agencies are definitely full of cameras-on types of people. We know we are.

-When the tech gods allow it and we’re having an actual conversation, I appreciate there are certain benefits to virtual calls.
+When the tech gods allow it and we’re having an actual conversation, we do appreciate that, even as a creative agency, there are certain benefits to virtual calls.
 It’s lovely to see clients far away and who we wouldn’t necessarily get to meet.
-And it’s a great reminder that, while we may all work hard, people have lives outside work.
-We understand you’re juggling childcare, managing health concerns, family events good and bad, even the odd Amazon or food delivery.
+And it’s a great reminder that, while we may all work hard, people have lives outside of marketing.
+We understand that you’re juggling childcare, managing health concerns, family events good and bad, even the odd Amazon or food delivery that your dog makes absolutely sure you don't miss.
 We see it and hear it.
 It’s a collective experience.